A Big Problem With AI: Even Its Creators Can't Explain How It Works

 Re: (Score:2)

+Well, actually it is.
+The weights on the "synapses" evolve under feedback.
+It's not the style of programming normally called "evolutionary programming", but it still works by evolution.

 I find your lack of faith disturbing...
-(Score:3)
+(Score:3, Insightful)

 The same idea applies here.